LiDechao/jekyll/_posts/2015-8-23-MarkdownSyntax.md

 ---
 layout: post
-title: "Markdown Syntax Test"       # Title of the post
+title: "Markdown Syntax"       # Title of the post
 description: Some description       # Description of the post, used for Facebook Opengraph & Twitter
-headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
+headline: Markdown Syntax      # Will appear in bold letters on top of the post
 modified: 2015-8-23                 # Date
 category: personal
 tags: []